huggingface/datasets/docs/source/loading.rst

    {"a": 1, "b": 2.0, "c": "foo", "d": false}
    {"a": 4, "b": -5.5, "c": null, "d": true}

-Another format you may encounter is a nested field, in which case you will need to specify the ``field`` argument as shown in the following:
+Another JSON format you may encounter is a nested field, in which case you will need to specify the ``field`` argument as shown in the following:

 .. code-block::